nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 🔥 That's effectively more than 35% off compared to paying month-to-month.

-## 5. Is the resource you want included in a base package?
+## 5. Is the resource you want included in a library?

 Check this out: If I wanted to buy the _Dictionary of Classical Hebrew_ it would cost me $339.99, but if I buy the Logos Academic Premium Library I can get it and dozens of other resources thrown in for $108.53. 🤯